tyronechrisharris/qna/README.md

     *   If you have domain-specific data, explore fine-tuning the Vicuna-7B LLM to enhance its accuracy and relevance for your particular use case.
 *   **Enhance Self-Correction:**
     *   Investigate and implement more advanced techniques for hallucination detection, coherence assessment, and fact-checking to further improve the quality of generated answers.
-*   **Implement Robust Caching:**
-    *   Replace the simple in-memory cache with a more production-ready solution like Redis or Memcached, especially if you anticipate high volumes of interactions.
-    *   Implement proper cache expiration and invalidation strategies to manage memory usage and ensure answer freshness.
 *   **Expand Document Collection:**
     *   Continuously update and expand your embedded document collection to cover a wider range of topics and domains, making the system more knowledgeable and versatile.
 *   **User Feedback Mechanism:**